starknet-edu/starknetbook/src/ch02-05-testnet-deployment.md

-# Compile, Deploy and Interact with a Contract
+# Testnet Deployment

-In this chapter, you’ll learn how to compile, deploy, and interact with a Starknet smart contract written in Cairo on testnet.
+This chapter guides developers through the process of compiling, deploying, and interacting with a Starknet smart contract written in Cairo on the testnet.
+Earlier, the focus was on deploying contracts using a local node, Katana.
+This time, the deployment and interaction target the Starknet testnet.

-First, confirm that the following commands work on your system.
-If they don’t, refer to Basic Installation in this chapter.
+Ensure the following commands run successfully on your system.
+If not, see the 'Basic Installation' section:

 ```bash
     scarb --version  # For Cairo code compilation